AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/classroom.md

    ![Add New Language pop-up window](assets/add-new-language-popup.png)

-   Figure 8.
    Select the languages from the Add New Language pop-up window.

 1. Select **Save**.